Adam Boreel

-Adam Boreel (2 November 1602 in Middelburg - 20 June 1665 in Sloterdijk, Amsterdam) was a Dutch theologian and Hebraist.
+Adam Boreel (2 November 1602, Middelburg - 20 June 1665, Sloterdijk, Amsterdam) was a Dutch theologian and Hebraist.
 He was one of the founders of the Amsterdam College; the Collegiants were also often called Boreelists.
 Others involved in the Collegiants were William Ames, Daniel van Breen, Michiel Coomans, Jacob Otto van Halmael and the Mennonite Galenus Abrahamsz de Haan.

 Biography

 Boreel was ordained into the Dutch Reformed Church, but broke away.
 In Ad legem et testimonium (1645), he argued the sola scriptura position that no religious authority other than the Bible should be acknowledged.
 He was attacked by Johann Hornbeek (Apologia pro ecclesia Christiana non apostatica 1647), and by Samuel Maresius.

 Boreel's associates included Peter Serrarius, a fellow millenarian, Baruch Spinoza, who moved with the Collegiants after exclusion from the Amsterdam Jewish community, and Henry Oldenburg, a correspondent.
 Boreel was close also to John Dury.
 They were a fringe group, but are considered important as representative of the 'Third Force', trying to reconcile religious orthodoxy with scientific scepticism.
 In the early 1660s the Collegiants became harder to distinguish from other movements, of Quakers, anti-Trinitarians, and Socinians.
 Adam Boreel is reputed to be the author of Lucerna Super Candelabrum (The Light upon the Candlestick, 1663), a mystical text accepted by both the Collegiants and the Quakers.